-- 2.3.1.
-The SDNPA has a significant concern over the viability of that HDD proposed at Michelgrove Park and Sullington Hill. - 2.3.2.
+- 3.3.1.
+The SDNPA has a significant concern over the viability of that HDD proposed at Michelgrove Park and Sullington Hill. - 3.3.2.
 It is understood that DCO approval would be given prior to any investigation is undertaken to firmly establish viability of the HDD proposed at Michelgrove Park and Sullington Hill.
-The SDNPA finds the uncertainty involved in this approach unacceptable; these two areas of HDD are both key embedded mitigation measures relied on heavily in the LVIA to mitigate adverse impacts on these highly sensitive areas. - 2.3.3.
-It should be noted that these two key areas of trenchless crossing are not listed in the commitment at C-5 and this contributes to SDNPA concerns over the uncertainty of the proposals. - 2.3.4.
+The SDNPA finds the uncertainty involved in this approach unacceptable; these two areas of HDD are both key embedded mitigation measures relied on heavily in the LVIA to mitigate adverse impacts on these highly sensitive areas. - 3.3.3.
+It should be noted that these two key areas of trenchless crossing are not listed in the Commitment at C-5 and this contributes to SDNPA concerns over the uncertainty of the proposals. - 3.3.4.
 There is also concern that if the HDD is deemed to be unviable after construction the cable corridor has already taken place, then significant harm will already have taken place along the cable corridor route and to the SDNP.
-The SDNPA strongly suggest that no construction along the cable corridor take place until the viability of all propose works is fully confirmed. - 2.3.5.
+The SDNPA strongly suggest that no construction along the cable corridor take place until the viability of all propose works is fully confirmed. - 3.3.5.
 The DCO does not consent open trenching in areas where HDD is proposed and it is not clear what the alternative proposals would be, if the use of HDD is found not to be viable or fails.

-2.4.
+3.4.
 Impact on the LCA I3

-2.4.1.
-During construction, the magnitude of change for LCA I3 Arun to Adur Scarp Down is state to be 'negligible to zero', despite the proposed HDD construction compounds immediately abutting the LCA both above and below scarp.
+3.4.1.
+During construction, the magnitude of change for LCA I3 Arun to Adur Scarp Down is stated to be 'negligible to zero', despite the proposed HDD construction compounds immediately abutting the LCA both above and below scarp.
 This gives rise to a level of effect on landscape character of 'Minor and Not Significant' and for landscape elements: 'N/A'.
 The LVIA has not considered the nature of the LCA as open access land, the extent of perceptual and indirect effects and the stated assessed impacts.
 The resultant harm to the SDNP is considered by the SDNPA to be substantially understated.

-2.5.
+3.5.
 Loss of vegetation

-- 2.5.1.
-The proposed development will lead to loss of considerable area of hedges, tree and woodland.
+- 3.5.1.
+The proposed development will lead to loss of considerable area of hedges, tree and woodland and changes to the nature of grassland.
 Whilst replanting is proposed, trees cannot be replanted over the cable corridor and will bring long term and irreversible harm to the landscape character of the SDNP.
-This assertion can be reinforced through lessons learnt from the Rampion 1 development where this change of landscape character can be seen. - 2.5.2.
-There also is a considerable reliance on replanting being successful, which brings considerable and unacceptable uncertainty to the long-term effects of the proposed development. - 2.5.3.
-Considerable reliance is placed on reinstatement of vegetation being carried out as soon as possible, which cannot be guaranteed as the detailed works programme is yet to be determined.
-During the construction of Rampion 1 considerable lengths of the cable route, construction haul road and access routes remained in place throughout the construction period to provide access and for cable pulling/jointing activities, prevented prompt reinstatement.
+This assertion can be reinforced through lessons learnt from the Rampion 1 development (see SDNPA Written Representation Appendix B) where this change of landscape character can be seen. - 3.5.2.
+Considerable reliance is placed on the successful establishment of planting.
+Whilst the DCO (page 56, section 13) references that works should be carried out in accordance with the LEMP and secures a mechanism for the replanting of removed, dead, damaged or diseased plants, there is no mechanism in the DCO for addressing poor establishment of planting, which brings considerable and unacceptable uncertainty to the long-term effects of the proposed development. - 3.5.3.
+Considerable reliance is placed on reinstatement of vegetation being carried out as soon as possible, which cannot be guaranteed as the detailed works programme is yet to be determined through the development of state specific LEMPs (see Commitments Register C-199).
+During the construction of Rampion 1 considerable lengths of the cable route, construction haul road and access routes remained in place throughout the construction period to provide access and for cable pulling/jointing activities, preventing prompt reinstatement.

-2.6.
+3.6.
 Viability of hedgerow translocation